3 Big Mistakes Keto Dieters Make & How to Fix Them

 But the human body requires sodium to survive.
 It’s how nerve impulses transmit, it’s how muscle fibers relax and contract.
 It’s how proper fluid balance is achieved.
 Experts are even warning of how Lowest Sodium Intake May Pose Risks.

 If you are a glucose burner, your body requires a substantial amount of water to use and store glycogen.
 But burning ketones doesn’t require a whole lot of water, so the excess is eliminated (resulting in quick weight loss).
 This elimination through the kidneys releases sodium, as well as potassium and magnesium.
 You can experience heart palpitations, constipation, headaches, fatigue, and lightheadedness when such electrolytes are lost.
 If you’re experiencing this, or want to make sure you avoid this, up your sodium intake to limit your electrolyte loss!
-Himalayan pink salt is a great option.
+Himalayan pink salt is a great option to pair with keto recipes.

 2. You’re eating too much dairy, or the wrong kinds